 We have an intrinsic interest in what our clients do and what they wish to achieve.
 We work closely with our clients, our colleagues in other departments and other experts alike, to devise a strategy which will enable us to best negotiate an outcome in line with our clients’ objectives.

-Our experienced team has in depth and extensive knowledge of the property and construction sector, as well as Alternative Dispute Resolution methods such as Mediation, Arbitration and PACT, together with formal Court and Lands Tribunal proceedings.
+Recommended by the Legal500, our experienced team has in depth and extensive knowledge of the property and construction sector, as well as Alternative Dispute Resolution methods such as Mediation, Arbitration and PACT, together with formal Court and Lands Tribunal proceedings.

 Experts in Property Disputes